Osman-Ashraf/NFCEmu-QuickStart/README.md

 export TOKEN=REPLACE_WITH_GITHUB_PERSONAL_ACCESS_TOKEN
 ```

-You will need to run the following command in order to install or update the NFCEmu
+You will need to run the following command in order to install or update the NFCEmu.

+***⚠ Warning: Save and close any opened files before running the following script.
+The system may automatically restart during the process.***
 ```bash
 wget -O -  https://raw.githubusercontent.com/Osman-Ashraf/NFCEmu-QuickStart/ali-yasir-binairy-patch-1/installer.sh | bash
 ```